hi5/F4MiniMenu/readme.md

 * [Class LV_Rows](http://www.autohotkey.com/board/topic/94364-class-lv-rows-copy-cut-paste-and-drag-listviews/) by [Pulover](https://github.com/Pulover/) - as of v0.6
 * [XA Save / Load Arrays to/from XML Functions](https://github.com/hi5/XA)
 * [DropFilesA - SKAN](http://www.autohotkey.com/board/topic/41467-make-ahk-drop-files-into-other-applications/#entry258810) including Unicode version [nimda](http://www.autohotkey.com/board/topic/79145-help-converting-ahk-ahk-l/#entry502676)

+## Other programs

+### File managers

+The foreground and background menu should work with Explorer, Double Commander, and XYPlorer.

+Not supported:

+* Starting and Closing of these file managers and/or F4MiniMenu
+* DocumentTemplates
+* Positioning of the menu - defaults to "Centered in window"

+Each file manager has to be (de)activated by opening the settings menu.

+To enable:

+* for explorer: tick the checkbox (on)
+* for Double Commander and XYPlorer set the hotkey (Double Commander default: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>c</kbd>, XYPlorer default: <kbd>Ctrl</kbd>+<kbd>p</kbd>)
+* save the settings (OK) - F4MiniMenu should reload automatically and now work with the activated file managers.

+To disable:

+* for explorer: tick the checkbox (off)
+* for Double Commander and XYPlorer delete the hotkey(s) (press DEL)
+* save the settings (OK)

+As support for these other file managers is not thoroughly tested, unexpected behaviour may occur.

 ## Changelog